 When viewed under a microscope, a dysplastic nevus’ disorganized architecture can vary from mild to severe; a severe disorder has a chance of turning into melanoma, the most dangerous form of skin cancer.
 Dysplastic nevi can be hereditary.
 If an immediate member of your family has had dysplastic nevi, we encourage you to visit the dermatologist regularly for skin exams.
 If our providers diagnose a mole as dysplastic nevus, we may perform a biopsy to examine the mole under a microscope.
 We will then determine if the mole needs to be removed completely.

 You can take steps to reduce your chances of developing dysplastic nevi, such as:

 - Avoiding tanning and tanning beds

 - Using a broad-spectrum sunscreen and reapply every two hours of sun exposure, or after swimming or exercising

 - Examine your skin from head to toe every month

 - Visit your physician at least once a year for a professional skin exam

-You can learn more about the nature and treatment of dysplastic nevi in Palm Desert, California, by contacting Dermatology & Plastic Surgery Specialists at 760-773-6616 and scheduling a consultation with Dr. Michael J. Messina.
+You can learn more about the nature and treatment of dysplastic nevi in Palm Desert, California, by contacting Dermatology & Plastic Surgery Specialists at 760-773-6616 and scheduling a consultation with our trained professionals.